 In the modern Western world, many new crypto users come with a history of using online banking platforms on a daily basis and, understandably, have similar expectations with regard to crypto wallets.

-Some of these expectations may include: 24-hour customer service, help with account management, password resets, fraud alerts, the possibility of freezing or reversing transactions in response to fraudulent activity, and the understanding that the bank will take responsibility for an unexplained loss of funds.
+Some of these expectations may include: 24-hour customer service, help with account management, password resets, fraud alerts, the possibility of freezing or reversing transactions in response to fraudulent activity, and the understanding that the bank will take responsibility for an unexplained loss of assets.

 Even unbanked users, who don’t have the online banking experience as a reference, sometimes seem to expect an ultimate authority on the other end of the customer service line – someone who can modify their wallet settings, adjust balances, and reset access information remotely.